The Salford Red Devils can confirm that seven players have departed the club following the end of the 2017 season.

 The Albanian-born forward joined Salford back in 2015 from Championship side London Broncos.
 Krasniqi, who was brought up in London, spent four years with the Broncos as well as enjoying stints on dual-registration with London Skolars.

-Since arriving at the AJ Bell Stadium Krasniqi has been a regular feature in the Salford first team playing in a range of positions.
+Since arriving at the The Salford Stadium Krasniqi has been a regular feature in the Salford first team playing in a range of positions.

 Krasniqi said on his Instagram: “A few weeks ago I made the decision to leave the club.
 The two and a half years I’ve been here have been the most enjoyable of my career to date which made leaving even harder.
 Thanks to all the fans for making me feel so welcome since the day I got here!
 And most importantly to all the lads I’ve played alongside, it’s been an absolute pleasure to share the field with some great blokes.
 I hope we finish what’s been a rollercoaster of a season on a good note and wish everyone all the best for next season.”